German Cooperative Financial Group: Institutional Protection Scheme

 The core financial structure of the Cooperative Financial Group is its Institutional Protection Scheme (IPS), a mutual support arrangement in accordance to Article 113(7) of the EU Capital Requirements Regulation.
 As of end-March 2022, the Cooperative IPS included a total of 781 entities.
+The entity that operates the IPS is Bundesverband der Deutschen Volksbanken und Raiffeisenbanken Sicherungseinrichtung, also known as BVR-SE.

 As with the Sparkassen-Finanzgruppe, the interventions of the Cooperative Group IPS are generally not made public.
 The International Monetary Fund disclosed in 2016 that the IPS had provided support to member banks in two cases in 2011, for a total intervention amount of €114 million, and again in 2013 and 2014 for €11 million in each case.